vadhub/nn_classification_dementia/README.md

 the dataset was taken from here https://www.kaggle.com/datasets/ninadaithal/imagesoasis/data

 For classification purposes, Moderate Dementia and Mild Dementia were combined into a single folder.
-For classification, a pre-trained neural network ResNet50, EfficientNetB0, EfficientNetV2S was used with a modified last layer for binary classification
+For classification, a pre-trained neural network ResNet50, EfficientNetB0, EfficientNetV2S, and VGG16 was used with a modified last layer for binary classification